 You must provide information on your parent company.
-For TRI Reporting purposes, "parent company" is defined at 40 CFR 372.3 beginning with RY 2022.
+For TRI Reporting purposes, "parent company" is defined at 40 CFR 372.3.
 Parent company means the highest-level company (or companies) of the facility's ownership hierarchy as of December 31 of the year for which data are being reported according to the following instructions.
 The U.S. parent company is located within the United States while the foreign parent company is located outside the United States: